nats-io/natscli/README.md

 This Observable needs no ack, so any new message into the ORDERS system will show up here in real time.

-## Model deep dive
+## Model Deep Dive

-The Orders example touched on a lot of features but some like different Ack models and message limits need a bit more detail, this section will expand on the above and fill in some blanks.
+The Orders example touched on a lot of features, but some like different Ack models and message limits, need a bit more detail.
+This section will expand on the above and fill in some blanks.

 ### Message Set Limits and Retention Modes

-Message Sets store data on disk, but we cannot store all data forever so they need ways to control their size automatically.
+Message Sets store data on disk, but we cannot store all data forever so we need ways to control their size automatically.

-There are 2 features that come into play when Sets decide how long they store data for.
+There are 2 features that come into play when Message Sets decide how long they store data.

 The `Retention Policy` describes based on what criteria a set will evict messages from its storage: